 To edit client settings for a target group:

-1. On the Target Groups page, click the Settings icon (cogs) beside a target group.
+1. On the Target Groups page, click the Settings icon (cogs) to the left of a target group.

-2. In the Edit Client Settings panel that opens, you can edit General settings, Credential Provider settings, and Local Password settings.
+2. In the Edit Client Settings panel that opens, edit General settings, Credential Provider settings, and/or Local Password settings.
 After making any changes, click Save to update your client settings.

-Allowed time tolerance: Sets the maximum time difference allowed between the Recast Management Server and the agent before activation fails.
+- Allowed time tolerance: Determines the maximum time difference allowed between the Recast Management Server and the agent before activation fails.
 Default time tolerance is 10 minutes.